HD 148427

-HD 148427, formally named Timir, is a 7th-magnitude K-type subgiant star approximately 230 light years away in the constellation Ophiuchus.
-Its mass is 45% greater than the Sun, and it is three times the size and six times more luminous, although its age is 2½ billion years.
+HD 148427, formally named Timir, is a 7th-magnitude star approximately 230 light-years away in the constellation Ophiuchus.
+It has a spectral type of K0III/IV, indicating a K-type star that is close to becoming a red giant.
+While some sources describe it as a subgiant, stellar evolution models suggest it is already on the red giant branch.
+Its mass is 45% greater than the Sun, and it is three times the size and six times more luminous, although its age is 2.5 billion years, younger than the Sun.